godatadriven/godatadriven-blog/content/automated-cdh5-hadoop-on-your-laptop-with-ansible.md

 All I needed to do was write some Ansible configuration scripts to perform these steps.
 For now I automated the steps to download and install CDH5, Spark, Hive, Pig and Mahout.
 Any extra packages are left as an exercise to the reader.
 I welcome your pull requests.

-### configuration
+### Configuration

 Ansible needs some information from the user about the directory to install the software into.
 I first tried to use ansible's vars_prompt module. this kind of works, but the scope of the variable is within the same yml file only.
 And I need it to be a global variable.
 After testing several of ansibles ways to provide variables I decided upon using a bash script to get the user's input and provide ansible with that information throught the ```--extra-vars``` commandline option.

 Next to that we want to use ansible to run a playbook.
-This means that we need to have the ```${ANSIBLE_HOME}``` environment variable to be set.
-I asume ansible is installed and the environment will be setup correctly in the .bash_profile of the user, so we use the command ```source $HOME/.bash_profile``` to make sure the script is able to run ansible.
+This means that we need to have the ansible-playbook command available.
+We asume ansible-playbook is on the PATH and will work.

 ### Getting the install scripts